 Francesville is a tiny town located in the state of Indiana.
 With a population of 837 people and just one neighborhood, Francesville is the 347th largest community in Indiana.

-When you are in Francesville, you'll notice that it is more blue-collar than most other communities in America.
-40.26% of Francesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Francesville is generally considered to be a blue-collar town.
+40.26% of the Francesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Francesville is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Francesville who work in office and administrative support (13.33%), management occupations (12.82%), and healthcare (6.67%).

 Also of interest is that Francesville has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Francesville is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Francesville have a bachelor's degree or advanced degree.
+The percentage of adults in Francesville who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Francesville have a bachelor's degree or advanced degree.

 The per capita income in Francesville in 2022 was $28,958, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,832 for a family of four.
 However, Francesville contains both very wealthy and poor people as well.